-On opposite sides of the room rest booths for Epic's Unreal Engine and Unity.
+On opposite sides of the room rest booths for Unity and Epic’s Unreal Engine.
 Reps from both fling into the crowd like human fishing lines, reeling developers back to their tables.
-A middle-aged man in a suit asks me if I'm a developer and tells me all about the benefits of developing for the Unreal Engine.
+A middle-aged man in a suit asks me if I’m a developer, and tells me all about the benefits of developing for the Unreal Engine.

 Other developers congregate in the venue’s courtyard, many reuniting with old friends.
 Many of them are either still working at a major developer or recently left.

 ”There are a lot of people I used to work with,” says Takayuki Nakamura.
 Nakamura is a video game composer who composed music for a number of classic Sega titles, including Virtua Fighter and OutRunners.
 Now he collaborates with fellow industry veterans, including Fumio Kurokawa, at independent studio Brainstorm Co., Ltd.

 ”A lot of [the guests] share the same feelings,” Nakamura says.
 “They’re moving out on their own and so the scene is growing.
 The large game market is becoming smaller and smaller, while smart phones are becoming larger and larger.
 We’re now able to go out on our own and make smaller, downloadable games.”

 As the day progresses, the developers start grabbing beers and sharing cigarettes.
 The atmosphere is like a class reunion.

 “Hey, excuse me,” Mielke shouts, pacing across the stage.
 This is his “one last thing” moment.
 The crowd goes silent, and suddenly it’s obvious what Mielke meant when he said, that “Japan knows how to keep its shit together.”